AlvarBer/Persimmon/docs/src/introduction.md

 On this chapter Persimmon is introduced, along its main objectives and motivations.
-There is also a section about things that are close but outside the scope of the project, and an overview of the project structure.
+It also includes a section about topics that are related but beyond the scope of this project.
+Finally, it includes an overviewof the project report structure.

 Description